kivkivov/Celeste-Superdash-Resources/hardrooms.md

  ![gif](https://github.com/kivkivov/Celeste-Superdash-Resources/blob/main/(media)/7bflag12_2.webp)

  Starting after the second spring hit up top, you want to do a left dash curved down and aim to fall to the lower left corner.
+Make sure to hold straight down until after the dash ends.
 From there, dash right and curve up-right at the very end of the dash, then hold in towards the spring.

  Optional: For the next part, to avoid going too high, you can dash back into the spring to get a lower spring hit (and to make the flag less input dense)